Xunnamius/black-flag/packages/extensions/README.md

   --version                                                             [string]
 ```

-Ideally, Black Flag would allow us to describe the relationship between `‑‑lang`
+Ideally, Black Flag would allow us to describe the relationship between
-and its _suboption_ `‑‑version` declaratively, without having to drop down to
+`-⁠-⁠lang` and its _suboption_ `-⁠-⁠version` declaratively, without having to
-imperative interactions with the yargs API like we did above.
+drop down to imperative interactions with the yargs API like we did above.

 This is the goal of the `subOptionOf` configuration key.
 Using `subOptionOf`,
 developers can take advantage of dynamic options without sweating the